semigm/IGME-110/schedule.md

     -   [Six Tips to Finding Research Sources That Set You Apart](https://www.studyright.net/blog/research-paper-sources/)
     -   [Researching the Interactive Media Industry](http://infoguides.rit.edu/c.php?g=332548&p=2258424)

+ -   In class, you'll complete two online exercise.

 -   **[Exercise](https://baker-igm.github.io/IGME-110/exercises/infoEvalExercise/infoEvalExercise.html)**

+    -   This exercise will see how good you are at determining if a news article is real or fake.

 -   **[Exercise](exercises/biblioExercise/bibExercise.md)**

     -   In this exercise, you will use the NoodleTools resource provided by the RIT Library to create an annotated bibliography, using a topic from the list provided.

 -   **[Homework](projects/Paper.md)**
     -   Write the first draft of your paper.
     -   **Due by Next Thursday's class**